 J: What makes The Foundry family a family?
 What do you feel like the team culture is, and how is it unique and special?

 S: Honestly, I've worked with a lot of retail teams, and I've never seen anything like it.
 It is just so marvelous, lovely, and real.
-You're interviewing me right now, or I guess I'm just talking at you right now, but I have had the opportunity to interview all of the other Foundry family members, which has been just so wonderful, almost surprisingly so.
+You're interviewing me right now, or I guess I'm just talking at you right now, but I have had the opportunity to interview the other Foundry family members, which has been just so wonderful, almost surprisingly so.
 We set aside 20 or 25 minutes out of their day, and then I end up talking with each of them for an hour and a half.
 They're just beautiful people, and they're legitimately passionate about so many interesting things.
 All of the things that they're passionate about organically tie back to their strengths and their passions as they are manifested at The Foundry.

 J: If there's some fun fact that people would be very surprised to know about you, what would that be?